On this page:

 The Cost of Permits and Electrical Inspections

 The local municipal code will determine how much you pay for permits and inspections.
-Electrical permits usually cost $20 to $100 or more.
-However, the number of required inspections can change that dramatically.
+Electrical permits usually cost $50 to $350 or more.
+However, the number of required inspections can change that price dramatically.
 Some municipalities have no extra charge for the electrical inspection but roll it up into the cost of a permit.

 All pricing information on this page is based on average industry costs, and is subject to variance for project-specific materials, labor rates, and requirements.